-- Baking powder and baking soda-I use these two as leaveners for the best results.
+- Baking powder and baking soda-I use these two as leaveners (they make these muffins rise) for the best results.

 - Eggs-They give structure.

 - Milk-It gives moisture.
-I use whole milk but with 2% works too.
+I use whole milk but 2% works too.

 - Yogurt-It keeps the muffins moist besides improving the flavor.